mikofski/JGit4MATLAB/_sources/developers/developers.txt

 returned as ``options`` and popped from ``argopts``.
 Next :func:`filterOpts` is used to scan for a double-hyphen, which is often used in Git to separate paths from references.
-If :func:`filterOpts` second output argument is ``paths`` then any ``argopts`` left of the double-hyphen, if it is present, are returned as ``paths`` and popped from ``argopts``.
+If :func:`filterOpts` second output argument is ``paths`` then any ``argopts`` right of the double-hyphen, if present, are returned as ``paths`` and popped from ``argopts``.
 Otherwise ``argopts`` contains all of arguments minus the double-hyphen if present.
-A warning is given by :func:`filterOpts`if any options (preceded by single or double dash) are still present in ``argopts`` after passing through :func:`parseOpts`.
+A warning is given by :func:`filterOpts` if any options (preceded by single or double dash) are still present in ``argopts`` after passing through :func:`parseOpts`.
 These are options that were not in the dictionary.